2013 screenwriting finalist

 DG: What are you currently working on?

-DG: That is great!
-You’ve been busy!
+DG: Nice!
 Who do you consider your mentor and why?

 DG: Why do you think the horror/sci-fi genres have such a large following?

-DG: Well said.
-What do you love most about this business?
+DG: What do you love most about this business?

-DG: What do you dislike most about this business?
+DG: That is so very true!
+What do you dislike most about this business?

-DG: Yes, I think people can be WAY too negative.
-We need to all support each other.
+DG: Well said!
 What career accomplishment are you most proud of?

-DG: Sounds wonderful!
+DG: Yes!
 Any advice you’d like to give newbies?

-DG: I love that!
+DG: Great advice!
 Anything else you’d like to say?

-DG: 🙂 Thank you John!
+DG: I agree!
+Thank you Jared!
 It was great chatting!